samer--/pha/README.md

 on a simulated prioritised multithreaded search for solutions of probabilistic goals.

-To run from the UNIX shell,
+To run a test script from the shell:,

-	$ swipl -s <pha>/scripts/run.pl
+	$ swipl -s <path to pha>/scripts/run.pl

-Alternatively, you can run the script from the SWI command line with:
+Alternatively, you can run it from the SWI command line with:

 	?- [pack(pha/scripts/run)].

 This will load the alarm.pha model and drop you immediately into the interactive stateful top level.
 The state consists of observations that have been made, and is initially empty.
+You can type ```help.``` to get a list of commands.
 To get the probability of a goal, try, eg

 	>> prob(fire(yes),P).